johnstevenson/proxy-demo/certificates/README.md

 This proxy is only a demo so it is assumed that it will be running locally.
 It is recommended to use a public domain name for your proxy, because it is very easy to set up if you have access to one.

-Alternatively you can create a self-signed certificate and disable the _verify_peer_ and _verify_peer_name_ settings in `settings.conf`.
+If you don't have access to one then you may be able to do something with a self-signed certificate and various ssl context-options in `settings.conf`, but you will only be able to make http requests.

 This example uses [ZeroSSL](https://zerossl.com/) to obtain a free 90-day certificate.
-It has a clean and simple web interface which makes the entire process very straight-forward.
+Their web interface is clean and simple which makes the entire process very straight-forward.
 The instructions below can be adapted for other providers or certificate generation methods.

 Create an account then add a New Certificate for your public domain (or sub-domain) name.
-Allow the app to auto-generate a CSR (Certificate Signing Resquest) and private key then select your choice of domain verification, which uses email, DNS CNAME or file upload methods.
+Agree to auto-generate a CSR (Certificate Signing Resquest) and private key, then select your choice of domain verification, which can be done by email, DNS CNAME or file upload methods.

-Note that the DNS CNAME method is probably the simplest (if you can add a new DNS entry) because the endpoint does not have to exist.
-The verification process makes a DNS query for the CNAME record provided by ZeroSSL, which allows you to create a new sub-domain for this purpose.
+Note that the DNS CNAME method is probably the simplest because the endpoint does not have to exist.
+The verification process makes a DNS query for the CNAME record provided by ZeroSSL, which allows you to create a new sub-domain just for this purpose.

 Download your certificate after verification and unzip it to this directory, resulting in: